John DeFrancisco: New York State Senate

+2018 gubernatorial campaign

-On January 30, 2018, DeFrancisco announced that he was running for the Republican nomination for Governor of New York; he stated that "'enough is enough.'"
-On April 25, 2018, he conceded the race to Marcus Molinaro; while he considered Molinaro an inferior candidate and was disappointed by some endorsers abandoning his campaign for Molinaro's, DeFrancisco refused to divide the party with a primary battle.
-He nonetheless refused to endorse Molinaro, instead endorsing Stephanie Miner, a Democrat running against Cuomo on a third-party line.
-On April 26, DeFrancisco announced that he would not seek re-election to the Senate in November.
+On January 30, 2018, DeFrancisco announced that he was running for the Republican nomination for governor of New York; he stated that "'enough is enough.'"
+On April 25, 2018, he withdrew his candidacy after party leaders—who had initially given him their support—threw their support to Molinaro instead.
+While he considered Molinaro an inferior candidate and was disappointed by some endorsers abandoning his campaign for Molinaro's, DeFrancisco refused to divide the party with a primary battle.
+He nonetheless declined to endorse Molinaro, instead endorsing Stephanie Miner, a Democrat running on a third-party line.
+Incumbent Democratic governor Andrew Cuomo defeated Molinaro by a margin of 60% to 36%.

 Personal life

-DeFrancisco and his wife, Linda, have three children and eight grandchildren.
+DeFrancisco and his wife, Linda, have three children.
+As of 2018, they had eight grandchildren.
 They reside in DeWitt, New York.
 DeFrancisco plays the saxophone; according to Russ Tarby of Syracuse New Times, he "blows a mean sax on Night Train."
 He is a Roman Catholic.